Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_homepage.md

 weight: 45
 ---

-Configure the Marketplace homepage that greets consumers entering from high-level links with a searh or calls to action and featured content.
+Configure the Marketplace homepage that greets consumers entering from high-level links with a search or calls to action and featured content.

 ## Before you start